 top of page

 Becoming a mother can be one of the most profound and identity-shifting experiences in a woman’s life.
-But alongside the joy and newness, the postpartum period can also stir up emotional experiences from the past — ones you may not have realized were affecting you.
-If you find yourself overwhelmed, triggered, or emotionally flooded after having a baby, you're not alone.
-Sometimes the postpartum period becomes the moment when unhealed wounds demand to be acknowledged.
+Alongside the joy and newness, the postpartum period can stir up emotional experiences from the past.
+These emotions might be ones you were unaware of until now.
+If you feel overwhelmed or triggered after having your baby, you're not alone.
+The postpartum period often brings unhealed wounds to the forefront, demanding acknowledgment and care.

-The postpartum period is marked by major hormonal shifts, identity changes, disrupted sleep, and near-constant caregiving.
-It’s a time when you’re both physically vulnerable and emotionally raw.
-Even under ideal conditions, these changes are intense.
-But when you’re carrying unresolved emotional wounds, this vulnerable window can magnify what’s been lingering beneath the surface.
+The postpartum phase is filled with major hormonal shifts, identity changes, disrupted sleep, and constant caregiving.
+In this time, you may feel both physically vulnerable and emotionally raw.
+Even in ideal scenarios, these changes are intense.
+If you carry unresolved emotional wounds, this vulnerable time can magnify what has long been hidden beneath the surface.

-Early experiences of neglect, abuse, or inconsistent caregiving can shape the way we regulate emotions and form attachments.
-Motherhood often brings these patterns to the forefront.
-The act of caring for a new baby can stir memories or body sensations from your own childhood — especially if your needs weren’t met in nurturing or safe ways.
-You might feel triggered, overwhelmed, or unsure how to parent differently than what you experienced.
+Experiences of neglect, abuse, or inconsistent caregiving can shape how we regulate emotions and form attachments.
+Motherhood may trigger these patterns.
+Caring for a new baby can bring back memories or physical sensations from your childhood, especially if your past needs weren’t met in nurturing ways.
+You might feel unsure about how to parent differently than you experienced yourself.

 Mother Holding Baby | Postpartum Anxiety Therapy | Counseling for New Moms | Maternal Mental Health Support | Medicaid-Accepted Therapy in Colorado | Her Time Therapy